Anderson says Donaldson made racist remark, MLB investigates

 Last season with Minnesota, Donaldson got into a spat with the White Sox when he appeared to yell “not sticky anymore” — a reference to substances pitchers use to control the ball — after hitting a homer against Chicago ace Lucas Giolito.

+The White Sox and Yankees were scheduled to play for the final time in the regular season in a doubleheader Sunday.

-Earlier in the game, the Yankees’ DJ LeMahieu capped a five-run second inning off Dallas Keuchel (2-4) by hitting his second career grand slam.
+DJ LeMahieu capped a five-run second inning for the Yankees by hitting his second career grand slam, connecting off Dallas Keuchel (2-4).

 Isiah Kiner-Falefa singled home a run, Donaldson had an RBI groundout and Anthony Rizzo lifted a sacrifice fly as the Yankees improved to 29-10.
 It is their best 39-game start since the 1998 team opened 30-9 and matched the third-best start in team history.